Bookmakers Profit Margin – Top Bookies With Best Odds

 When bookies get involved, it’s a little different.
 Instead of giving you the true odds based on mathematical probabilities, the bookmaker will fudge the odds a bit in order to get their cut and give you implied probabilities.
 When you lay a bet on heads through the bookie, they will adjust the odds to something like 1.95 for heads and 1.95 for tails.
 We explain it more in detail in our guide on how do bookies set odds.

 This means that if you win the bet, you will come out $9.50 ahead as opposed to $10.
 The bookmaker pockets the other $0.50.
-This is the bookie’s betting margin and this is how the biggest betting companies make billions of dollars.
+This is the bookie’s betting margin and this is how the sports betting companies make billions of dollars.

 It’s not a perfect world but these international gambling companies still have methods of minimizing their financial risks.
 The bookie may lose a bit of money on a given day but in the end, they make their margins and comfortably stay in business.